heartforheart/PermadB/README.md

 * **Cue Output:** Sent to DJ headphones for track monitoring.
 * **Booth Monitors:** Secondary stage speakers.

 Because PermadB installs as an Audio Processing Object (APO) directly into the Windows Audio Engine rendering chain, all audio streams routed through Windows WASAPI are automatically limited at the PCM level.
-Even if master software output gains or track gains are driven into digital clipping ($0.0\text{ dBFS}$), PermadB's lookahead brickwall limiter clamps the signal to your safe listening ceiling with smooth lookahead gain attenuation designed to minimize audible distortion and pumping compared to harsh digital clipping.
+Even if master software output gains or track gains are driven into digital clipping (0.0 dBFS), PermadB's lookahead brickwall limiter clamps the signal to your safe listening ceiling with smooth lookahead gain attenuation designed to minimize audible distortion and pumping compared to harsh digital clipping.

 ### 2. Audio Driver Architecture & ASIO Bypass Notice
 * **WASAPI Shared Mode (Required for PermadB):** Set your DJ or DAW software's audio engine to **WASAPI (Shared)** or **DirectSound**.
 In this mode, audio routes through the Windows Audio Engine (`audiodg.exe`), ensuring PermadB's lookahead limiter protects both master PA outputs and cue headphones.